How Polymatica helped to improve the quality of service for the Unified Biometric System

 THE RESULTS AFTER WORKING WITH POLYMATICA

-The system is already being used for banks, and there are plans for any services that require identification of a person’s identity, including government services.
-For such mission-critical applications, it is necessary to ensure the quality and stability of the service delivery.
-The objective was to demonstrate the highest quality of service.
-And the use of a stack of the best products on the market, designed to solve problems of this kind, made it possible to do it quickly and with relatively small resources.
+The system is already being used for banks, and there are plans to extend use to any services that require identification of a person’s identity, including within government services.
+For such mission-critical applications, it is necessary to ensure the high quality and stability of service delivery.
+The objective was to ensure the highest quality of service and use of a software stack of the best products on the market, designed to handle data of this kind, made it possible to improve the service quickly and using a relatively low level of resources.

 Kirill Pruntov, Data Manager at Rostelecom:

-“The monitoring system helped to see the picture of what was happening in real time, the processes were promptly changed and corrected.
+“The monitoring system helped us to see a picture of what was happening in real time and so the processes were promptly changed and corrected when needed.

-After the introduction of monitoring and analysis of errors, work was carried out with banks and the process of collecting biometric samples was adjusted, which makes it possible to reduce the number of errors in the third quarter compared to the second quarter of 2020: by photo – by 24%, by sound – by 34%.
+After the introduction of this monitoring and analysis of errors, work was carried out with banks and the process of collecting biometric samples was adjusted, making it possible to reduce the number of errors in the third quarter compared to the second quarter of 2020: for photographic data – by 24%, for audio data – by 34%.
 Currently, the number of registration errors has decreased by 87%, and the registration time has decreased by 8%.
-The set before the implementation of the monitoring system was overfulfilled: the registration time was reduced to 6 minutes (plan was 7 minutes), the success of registrations was increased to 98-99% (plan was 97%).”
+The targets set before implementation of the monitoring system has been overfulfilled: the registration time has been reduced to 6 minutes (target was 7 minutes), the success of registrations has been increased to 98-99% (target was 97%).”

-To improve the quality of the registration process is important well-coordinated work of all participants in the interaction.
-The unique feature of this monitoring system provides both aggregate and detailed data for internal users at Rostelecom, as well as individual data through the bank’s personal account.
+Improvement of the quality of the registration process requires coordination of the work of all participants in the process.
+The unique feature of this monitoring system provides both aggregate and detailed data for internal users at Rostelecom, as well as individual data provided to the bank’s personal account.

-Internal users receive data in close to real time and can quickly respond to non-standard situations, for example, the occurrence of several dozen errors in the delivery of voice biometrics.
-External users – banks – have access to the same set of dashboard templates through the bank’s personal account, but for each, only relevant data from the prepared storefront is loaded according to the security policy.
+Internal users receive data more or less in real time and so can quickly respond to non-standard situations, for example, the occurrence of several dozen errors in the delivery of voice biometrics.
+External users – banks – have access to the same set of dashboard templates through the bank’s personal account, but for each, only the relevant data from their validated requirement is loaded according to the security policy.

-Any user can create a new dashboard in a few minutes using a convenient designer.
+Any user can create a new dashboard in a few minutes using the convenient designer package provided.